Andon7/clinical-trial-data-analysis-powerbi-python/README.md

 ---

-## End-to-End Workflow
+## 🔄 End-to-End Workflow

 1. **Raw Data Collection**
-   - Clinical trial dataset provided as a multi-sheet Excel file
+   - Multi-sheet clinical trial dataset (Excel)

 2. **Data Cleaning & Preparation (Python)**
    - Data validation and transformation
    - Handling missing and inconsistent values
    - Feature engineering for key metrics
+   - Structuring multi-sheet data into analysis-ready datasets

 3. **Data Export**
-   - Clean datasets were initially exported as CSV files from Python.
+   - Clean datasets initially exported as CSV
-   - For seamless integration with Power BI, they were converted to Excel format (.xlsx) and used in the final dashboard.
+   - Converted to Excel format for Power BI compatibility

 4. **Data Visualization (Power BI)**
    - Interactive dashboards built using DAX and data modeling

 ---

+## 🧩 Key Contribution
+This project demonstrates a complete data analytics workflow:
+- Raw data ingestion and cleaning using Python
+- Feature engineering and dataset structuring
+- Business-focused dashboard development in Power BI

+It reflects a real-world analytics pipeline used in clinical trial monitoring.

+---

-## Data Preparation (Python)
+## 🐍 Data Preparation (Python)

 The raw datasets were cleaned and transformed to ensure accuracy and usability.